ihavethatonvinyl/blog/content/essays/king-jeremy-the-wicked-how-“jeremy”-helped-jeremy-to-love-being-jeremy.md

 What I do know, though, is that Vedder and the band shaped the grunge movement, which means he shaped everything that has been built off of it.
 I do know that when I listen to “Jeremy,” I’m struck not just by the power behind the lyrics, the passion behind the voice, and the weight of its spotlight, but also by how the song is respectfully, humbly, and effortlessly—for lack of a better term—cool.

 And, in turn, it made me feel cool.
 Cool enough, at least.

+*Jeremy Mauser is pursuing an MFA in Creative Writing at the University of Alabama.
+His prose and poetry can be found, or is forthcoming, in Cloudscent Journal, Prairie Margins, and Catfish Creek, among other publications.
+He is an Assistant Fiction Editor at the Black Warrior Review, an amateur stand-up comic, and an Oscars trivia expert who can be found on Instagram @jamauser13 and Bluesky @jeremymauser.bsky.social.*